Which place is cheaper, Lake Garda or Milan?

 In January, Milan usually receives more rain than Lake Garda.
 Milan gets 68 mm (2.7 in) of rain, while Lake Garda receives 55 mm (2.1 in) of rain each month for the winter.

 In April, Milan is generally around the same temperature as Lake Garda.
-Temperatures in Milan average around 13°C (55°F), and Lake Garda stays around 13°C (55°F).
+Daily temperatures in Milan average around 13°C (55°F), and Lake Garda fluctuates around 13°C (55°F).

 In the spring, Milan often gets around the same amount of sunshine as Lake Garda.
 Milan gets 176 hours of sunny skies this time of year, while Lake Garda receives 169 hours of full sun.